China: Technology, Innovation and the Environment

 Adding such demand for natural resources to low efficiency means of production (the power-generation, steel and chemical industry in China spends 40% more energy in comparison to developed countries) and we get one of the most polluting countries in the planet: according to the World Bank, 6 out of the 10 the most polluted cities in the planet are in China.

 Worries about the quality of life of its people — as well as with its the capacity of continuing to grow in a sustainable way — has recently lead the Chinese Central Government to changing its development macro-strategy for the next five years: new initiatives (both state-run and private) of development zones/projects will emphasize on environmental and sustainability issues.
-Sectors such as Information Technology, financial and tourism will be stimulated, and special incentives will be given to create investments on technological innovation.
+Sectors such as Information Technology, financial and tourism will be stimulated, and special incentives will be given to create investments on technology, Innovation and the Environment.

 Jessica…